Sun-Dried Tomato, Goat Cheese, and Basil Tart with Rough Puff Pastry

 We wound up with an ah-mazing tart that we couldn’t be happier to share!
 It’s tangy, herb-y, creamy, rich, with a touch of sweetness from the tomatoes.

-Parties, get-togethers, holiday’s…this tart is literally perfect for any and all occasions.
-It’s impressive, but oh so delicious.
+Parties, get-togethers, holidays…this tart is literally perfect for all occasions.
+It’s impressive, and oh so delicious.

 Reasons You Will Love This Sun-Dried Tomato Tart